rec3141/mail2cli/README.md

 # mail2cli
-run shell commands from an email attachment
+run shell commands from the body of an email or an attachment